How often should you train for optimal results? 4, 5, 7 times a week?

 This guy was arguably one of the best built men to ever step on a bodybuilding stage.
 He was notorious for his radical approach to training.
 Working out as little as once per week, with no more than a single set per exercise (!!).

 So much for not having the time to get to the gym and work out, because of your “busy schedule”.

 “The question you should be asking yourself is not how much exercise do I need, but how little do I require.”

 Train less, train harder

-Intensity will always trump frequency.
+Intensity trumps frequency.
 But then again, who am I to tell you what you need.
 I don’t know your body (although chances are, you don’t either).
-It is up to you to find your balance, your personal optimum.
+It is up to you to find your personal optimum.